diojin/mockingjay/docs/frameworks.md

 An exception is that objects using native ID generation are inserted when they are saved.

 Except when you explicitly flush(), there are absolutely no guarantees about when the Session executes the JDBC calls, only the order in which they are executed.
-However, Hibernate does guarantee that the Query.list(..) will never return stale or incorrect data.
+However, `Hibernate does guarantee that the Query.list(..) will never return stale or incorrect data`.

 ### Struts